orangetrialtruck/orangetrialtruck.github.io/content/posts/42110-landrover-chassis-v01/index.md

 hiddenFromHomePage: false
 ---

 This is my first attempt at motorizing the LEGO [42110 Land Rover Defender](https://rebrickable.com/sets/42110-1/land-rover-defender/) set.
 It features two PF L motors for driving and a servo motor for steering.
-I used non-original motors (Red Furious), which have higher RPM than the original ones, to achieve higher speed.
+I used non-original motors, which have higher RPM than the original ones, to achieve higher speed.
 The center differential is absent.
 The two-speed gearbox is shifted by a CaDA micro motor.

 All functions work fine, but I am disappointed with the performance and reliability of this version - the gears sometimes slip and crunch when driving over obstacles.
 Also, there is too much play in the steering mechanism.